 Native Larceny is the fastest and most convenient variety of Larceny.
-It compiles directly to native machine code for Intel x86 microprocessors running Linux, Apple OS X, or Windows operating systems.
+It compiles directly to native machine code for Intel x86 or ARMv7 microprocessors running Linux and for x86 machines running Apple's MacOS X or Microsoft Windows.

 Petit Larceny compiles to C instead of machine code.
 It can be made to run on most Unix machines.